codam-coding-college/MLX42/README.md

 ➜  ~ brew install glfw
 ```

-Or, if studying at Codam, you can find GLFW in the [Managed Software Center](munki://detail-GLFW).
+If you're studying at Codam you can simply link GLFW normally since its now installed on the macs.

 3. [Download and build MLX42](#download-and-build---mlx42)